On the Stabilisation of Rational Surface Maps: Introduction

 \section{Introduction}

 Let $f: X \dashto X$ be a rational map on a smooth projective surface over an algebraically closed field.
-Studying $f$ as a dynamical system is complicated by the fact that $f$ is not continuously defined on some points of $X$.
-To mitigate this problem, it has proven helpful to impose the condition of \emph{algebraic stability}, described below.
-Our goal in this paper is to provide two new elementary proofs of a theorem due to Diller~and~Favre \cite{DF} that if $f: X \dashto X$ is a birational map then there exists a surface $\hat X$ and a birational morphism $\pi : \hat X \to X$ which lifts $f$ to an algebraically stable $\hat f : \hat X \dashto \hat X$.

-To be more precise, $f$ can have a finite \emph{indeterminate set} of closed points, $I(f)$, where $f$ is not a morphism.
-Given such a point $p \in I(f)$, one can meaningfully define the transform $f(p)$ as a curve in $X$.
-Suppose $p \in X$ is a closed point, we will say an orbit $p, f(p)\dots, f^{n-1}(p)$ is \emph{destabilising} when $f^{-1}(p)$ is a curve and $f^{n-1}(p) \cap I(f) \ne \emp$.
-When $f$ has no destabilising orbits, we say $f$ is \emph{algebraically stable}.
-Although this characterisation of algebraic stability is sufficient for this paper, we note the following important equivalent formulation.
-The map $f$ induces a natural pullback operator on curves $f^* : \Pic(X) \to \Pic(X)$. $f$ is algebraically stable if and only if this pullback is functorial, meaning $(f^*)^n = (f^n)^*$ on $\Pic(X)$.
+Studying $f$ as a dynamical system is complicated by the fact that $f$ need not be continuously defined on all points of $X$.
+For example a rational map $f$ induces a natural pullback operator on curves $f^* : \Pic(X) \to \Pic(X)$, but this operator may not iterate well.
+We say $f$ is \emph{algebraically stable} iff $\forall n \in \N\ (f^*)^n = (f^n)^*$.
+This is equivalent to the geometric condition that $f$ has no \emph{destabilising orbits} \cite{FS} \cite[1.14]{DF}; i.e. an orbit of (closed) points $p, f(p)\dots, f^{n-1}(p)$ in $X$, for which $f^{-1}(p)$ and $f(f^{n-1}(p))$ are curves.
+It is natural to hope that blowing up the points in such an orbit will improve the situation.
+The main theme of this paper is to discuss the extent to which this actually works.